 The name of the Partnership shall be "Heritage Propane Partners, L.P."
 The Partnership's business may be conducted under any other name or names deemed necessary or appropriate by the General Partner in its sole discretion, including the name of the General Partner.
 The words "Limited Partnership," "L.P.," "Ltd." or similar words or letters shall be included in the Partnership's name where necessary for the purpose of complying with the laws of any jurisdiction that so requires.
-The General Partner in its discretion may change the name of the Partnership at any time and from time to time and shall notify the Limited Partners.
+The General Partner in its discretion may change the name of the Partnership at any time and from time to time and shall notify the Limited Partners of such change in the next regular communication to the Limited Partners.